guyuehuo/opendock/docs/source/docking_constrained.rst

 .. note::
     Please note that the residue index (``residx``) is generally 1-based as indicated in the PDB file.
+       The above atomic names have some differences between protein PDB files and PDBQT files, but the atoms are the same.
 .. code-block:: bash

     from opendock.scorer.constraints import DistanceConstraintSF